beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 Problem solving step: **Understand**.

-Remeber our good friend the `for` loop?
+Remember our good friend the `for` loop?
 We used it with `range` to loop a number of times, and we used it with strings to loop over each character in the string.